Introduction

 | 6.4 Create an interoperable One Health academic and in-service training programme for environmental, medical, agricultural, and veterinary sector professionals | 5 | 7 | 12 |

 Figure 3 shows the proportion of indicators that can be used to monitor each action track, for each group of indicators in the KM-GBF monitoring framework.
 We evaluated that 100% of headline indicators (27/27), 93% of binary indicators (14/15), 94% of component indicators (49/52), and 87% of complementary indicators (96/110) can be used, either directly or after adaptation, to monitor at least one action track.
-Headline and binary indicators are the only two groups of indicators that are mandatory, i.e. that Parties have the legal obligation to report on.
-The high proportion of headline and binary indicators is encouraging, because it indicates that the information most likely to figure in National Biodiversity Strategies and Action Plans (NBSAPs) will be reusable for evaluating the implementation of the OH JPA.
-On the other hand, the high reusability of component and complementary indicators, which are currently optional, should be seen as an additional incitative to measure them.
+Headline and binary indicators are the only two mandatory groups of indicators, i.e. that Parties need to include in their national biodiversity reports.
+The high proportion of headline and binary indicators is encouraging, because it indicates that the information most likely to figure in national reports will be reusable for evaluating the implementation of the OH JPA.
+On the other hand, the high reusability of component and complementary indicators, which are currently optional, should be seen as an additional incentive to measure them.

 Conclusion

 Reusing existing indicators can greatly reduce the workload of countries that are part of different multilateral environmental agreements with overlapping objectives.
-Instead of developing new indicators, our study shows that countries can reuse many indicators from the KM-GBF monitoring framework to monitor One Health actions.
-Our evaluation suggests that most of these indicators are linked to Health and can be used to monitor the specific actions of the OH JPA.
-Biologists, who develop and measure these indicators, can thus meaningfully contribute to One Health efforts by sharing their data, methodologies, and expertise with the health sector.
-However, additional work is needed to identify or develop new indicators for the action tracks where few indicators were found to be usable.
-These gaps could be filled by finding existing indicators at the intersection of human, animal, plant, and environmental health in other multilateral environmental agreements (e.g. the indicators of the Sustainable Development Goals).
-Nevertheless, the high reusability of most KM-GBF indicators for monitoring One Health actions underlines the need for close collaboration between the CBD Secretariat and the Quadripartite organizations, especially as we enter the last year of the One Health Joint Plan of Action.
+Instead of developing and measuring new indicators, which can be resource-intensive, reusing indicators from the KM-GBF monitoring framework to monitor the implementation of the OH JPA can increase the efficiency of both monitoring systems.
+The environmental sector can meaningfully contribute to One Health efforts by sharing their data, tools, and expertise with national One Health agencies, which can in turn provide further incentives and means to measure relevant indicators and improve their methodologies.
+Making indicators serve more than one purpose can also improve the efficiency of public and private spending by avoiding duplication of work.
+However, additional effort is needed to identify or develop new indicators to monitor the action tracks where few KM-GBF indicators were found to be usable.
+These gaps could be filled by finding existing indicators in other multilateral environmental agreements, such as the global indicator framework of the Sustainable Development Goals (SDGs).
+Nevertheless, the high reusability of most KM-GBF indicators can greatly facilitate the monitoring of One Health action tracks, and putting in the work to monitor the implementation of the OH JPA will be an essential step to ensure it is effectively put into action and meets its goals.
+As Parties to the CBD submit their National Biodiversity Strategies and Action Plans (NBSAPs) with the monitored indicators (UNEP, 2022b), large amounts of data will become available for the retrospsective assessment of the progress made on the ambitious One Health actions.

 Acknowledgments

 We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian, Anishinabewaki, Mohawk, Huron-Wendat and Omàmiwininiwak nations.
-TP was funded through award no. 223764/Z/21/Z from the Wellcome Trust and supported by the US National Science Foundation (grant no. DBI 2213854).
-We thank members of the GEO BON One Health working group and Claire Burnel for their useful feedback on the manuscript.
+TP was funded through award no. 223764/Z/21/Z from the Wellcome Trust and supported by the US National Science Foundation (grant no. DBI 2515340).
+This manuscript is a contribution of the GEO BON One Health working group.